nesquena/rabl/README.md

 ```

 Each option specifies behavior related to RABL's output.
 If `include_json_root` is disabled that removes the
-root node for each child in the output, and `enable_json_callbacks` enables support for 'jsonp' style callback
+root node for each root object in the output, and `enable_json_callbacks` enables support for 'jsonp' style callback
 output if the incoming request has a 'callback' parameter.

+If `include_child_root` is set to false then child objects in the response will not include
+a root node by default.
+This allows you to further fine-tune your desired response structure.

 If `cache_sources` is set to `true`, template lookups will be cached for improved performance.
 The cache can be reset manually by running `Rabl.reset_source_cache!` within your application.